Christmas Stollen – Original Dresden Stollen Recipe

 - Add the warm milk and mix it until incorporated.
 You should get a sticky dough.

-- Cover it and let it proof for about 45 minutes.
+- Cover it and let it proof for about 45 minutes in a warm place.

 Ingredients for the stollen main dough: